Inald/Frogger-Refactoring-2019/README.md

 ![Frogger](src/main/resources/highScoreDisplay.PNG)

 ### Further Levels
-Further level additions allowed once the "main" was refactored to put the generic level implementation into an abstract class that could be overridden to alter the game.
+Further level additions allowed once the "Main" was refactored to put the generic level implementation into an abstract class that could be overridden to alter the game.

 Image displays the new level, having a bird added and each Turtle becoming a wetTurtle etc....
 ![Frogger](src/main/resources/Furtherlevels.PNG)